rollbar/docs/onboarding/angular2.md

 Import rollbar into your app and configure it to catch uncaught exceptions:

 ```
-import * as Rollbar from 'rollbar';
+import * as Rollbar from 'rollbar'; // When using Typescript < 3.6.0.
+// `import Rollbar from 'rollbar';` is the required syntax for Typescript 3.6.x.
+// However, it will only work when setting either `allowSyntheticDefaultImports`
+// or `esModuleInterop` in your Typescript options.

 import { BrowserModule } from '@angular/platform-browser';
 import {
   Injectable,